ewanek1/Chrono-slack-app/README.md

   Converts a time between two time zones.
 Inputs are not case sensitive.

 - **`/timefor @user`**
-  Example: `/timefor @user`
+  Example: `/time @user`
-  Converts a time (assumed to be in your current time in your local timezone) into the target user’s time zone.
+  Converts a time (assumed to be your current time in your local timezone) into the target user’s time zone.

 - **`/teamclock` or `/teamclock @usergroup`**
   Displays the current time for each member in the channel or user group.
 Indicates general availability (e.g. before 9 AM = unavailable).